 Study in New Zealand

-New Zealand consists of two main islands, the North Island and the South Island, plus Stewart Island and other smaller islands.It is a fertile and mountainous group of islands in the south-western pacific ocean.
+New Zealand consists of two main islands, the North Island and the South Island, plus Stewart Island and other smaller islands.
+It is a fertile and mountainous group of islands in the south-western Pacific Ocean.
 Legend says New Zealand was fished from the sea.
-Fact has it that New Zealand was the last land mass on earth to be discovered which makes New Zealand the youngest country on earth.
-Snowy peaks, lush green pastures with numerous national parks define this country.
+It is a fact that New Zealand was the last land mass on earth to be discovered, which makes New Zealand the youngest country on earth.
+Snowy peaks, lush green pastures, and numerous national parks define this country.

 ECONOMY

-New Zealand has a market economy which is greatly dependent on international trade, mainly with Australia, the European Union, the United States, China and Japan.
+New Zealand has a market economy that is greatly dependent on international trade, mainly with Australia, the European Union, the United States, China, and Japan.
 It has excellent manufacturing and high-tech sectors.
-NewZealand generates over 60% of NZ GDP,which includes the computer software development industry, film, television and commercial production industry, services like banking, finance, advertising, property, tourism & hospitality, and food processing.
+New Zealand generates over 60% of NZ GDP, which includes the computer software development industry, film, television, and commercial production industry, services like banking, finance, advertising, property, tourism & hospitality, and food processing.
 The manufacturing sector has shown strong export performance growth, which has encouraged investment and employment growth.

-Economic free-market reforms of the last eras have removed many barriers to foreign investment.The World Bank in 2005 praised New Zealand as being the most business-friendly country in the world, before Singapore.
+Economic free-market reforms of the last era have removed many barriers to foreign investment.
+The World Bank in 2005 praised New Zealand as being the most business-friendly country in the world, before Singapore.

-Tourism is a important contributor to New Zealand’s economy and way of life.
-Tourism contributes almost 9% of gross domestic product (GDP) as well as directly and indirectly employing nearly one in ten New Zealanders.
+Tourism is an important contributor to New Zealand’s economy and way of life.
+Tourism contributes almost 9% of gross domestic product (GDP), as well as directly and indirectly employing nearly one in ten New Zealanders.
 Despite more challenging times in the past several years, tourism remains New Zealand’s second largest foreign exchange earner.
 Tourism in New Zealand is a $64 million per day industry & it delivers $26 million in foreign exchange to the country’s economy each day of the year.
 Domestic tourism contributes another $38 million in economic activity every day.

 CLIMATE

-Since the Maori people named New Zealand ‘Land of the Long White Cloud’, climate has been of paramount importance to the people of New Zealand — many of whom make their living from the land.
+Since the Maori people named New Zealand ‘Land of the Long White Cloud’, climate has been of paramount importance to the people of New Zealand, many of whom make their living from the land.
 New Zealand has mild temperatures, moderately high rainfall, and many hours of sunshine throughout most of the country.
 Its climate is dominated by two main geographical features — the mountains and the sea.

 WHY STUDY IN NEW ZEALAND?

-CLEAN, GREEN AND THE SAFEST COUNTRY
+CLEAN, GREEN, AND THE SAFEST COUNTRY

-Safe learning environment is offered in NewZealand.
-It is the first country in the world which declares itself as a nuclear free zone.
-The environment is green, clean and uncrowned with a small population and wide open spaces.
+A safe learning environment is offered in New Zealand.
+It is the first country in the world to declare itself a nuclear-free zone.
+The environment is green, clean, and uncrowded, with a small population and wide open spaces.
 It is known to have a negligible percentage of crime and pollution.

 EXCELLENT CLIMATIC CONDITIONS

-New Zealand relishes temperate climate which is moderated by the seas surrounding it.
-This results in mild summers and cool winters.All outdoor sports and activities are encouraged in NewZealand.
-One can indulge in sports as these vary from Football, cricket to White water rafting and Bungee jumping.
-In fact it is widely accepted fact that NZ has one of the most favorable climates in the world.
-It enjoys the four distinct seasons which are summer (Nov. to March), autumn (March to June), winter (June to Sept.) & spring (Sept. to Nov.) & thus all the people enjoy high quality living conditions.
+New Zealand relishes a temperate climate, which is moderated by the seas surrounding it.
+This results in mild summers and cool winters.
+All outdoor sports and activities are encouraged in New Zealand.
+One can indulge in sports as these vary from Football, cricket, to White water rafting and Bungee jumping.
+In fact, it is a widely accepted fact that NZ has one of the most favorable climates in the world.
+It enjoys the four distinct seasons, which are summer (Nov. to March), autumn (March to June), winter (June to Sept.) & spring (Sept. to Nov.) & thus all the people enjoy high-quality living conditions.

 QUALITY ASSURANCE

-New Zealand Polytechnics and Institutes of Technology give a more hands on approach to learning providing degrees, diplomas and certificate level qualifications.
+New Zealand Polytechnics and Institutes of Technology give a more hands-on approach to learning, providing degrees, diplomas, and certificate-level qualifications.
 New Zealand is continually seeking to improve the quality of education and opportunities offered to international students studying here.
 Besides education, New Zealand offers a lifestyle second to none.
 So why not develop new skills while exploring new cultures and entertainment opportunities?

 INTAKES

-New Zealand generally has two intakes including February and July.
-Some colleges may have intakes thrice or four times a year.
-Universities usually take around 6 weeks to process an application.And the immigration services again take around 4 weeks for the Visa.
+New Zealand generally has two intakes, including February and July.
+Some colleges may have intakes three or four times a year.
+Universities usually take around 6 weeks to process an application.
+And the immigration services again take around 4 weeks for the Visa.

 EMPLOYMENT

-• A full-time International student can work part-time as per the given guidelines:
+- A full-time International student can work part-time as per the given guidelines:

-• A full-time student can work up to 20 hours during term-time and full-time during vacations;
+- A full-time student can work up to 20 hours during term-time and full-time during vacations;

-• A student can earn from $14- $16 per hour i.e. $1,120 – $1,280 per month.
+- A student can earn from $14- $16 per hour, i.e. $1,120 – $1,280 per month.

 USEFUL LINKS